mrgrabiel/CSIT-165/Module-3/README.md

 In Module 3 exercise #17 you will change the block-quote below:

+This is crazy!
+What does it all mean?

 `This is a line you will change!`

 1) Croque monsieur with bacon